drod21/Auto-Sense/replit.md

 ## Overview

-Lipht (Long-term Integration Progressive Hypertrophy Tracker) is an AI-powered fitness planning application that allows users to upload workout spreadsheets (CSV, Excel) and automatically parse exercise routines using OpenAI's language model.
-The system extracts structured workout data including exercise names, sets, reps, RPE (Rate of Perceived Exertion), rest timers, and alternative exercises.
-Users can track their workouts in real-time, log sets, and monitor progress.

-The application is built as a full-stack TypeScript solution with:
+Lipht (Long-term Integration Progressive Hypertrophy Tracker) is an AI-powered fitness planning application.
+It enables users to upload workout spreadsheets (CSV, Excel), which are then parsed by an AI to extract structured workout data including exercise details, sets, reps, RPE, rest timers, and alternative exercises.
+Users can track workouts in real-time, log sets, and monitor progress.
+The project's ambition is to provide a comprehensive, AI-driven fitness tracking and planning solution across web and mobile platforms.
-- **Web Frontend**: React with Vite, Wouter routing, Shadcn UI components, and Tailwind CSS
-- **Mobile Frontend**: React Native (Expo) with Material Design through React Native Paper
-- **Backend**: Express.js with TypeScript, PostgreSQL database, and Replit Auth for authentication

 ## User Preferences